 Instructions

-- Place the ham aluminum foil in a shallow pan or baking dish.
+- Place the ham on aluminum foil in a shallow pan or baking dish.
 The ham will be wrapped in the foil while baking to prevent the ham from drying out.

 - Make the maple glaze by combining brown sugar, Dijon mustard, and maple syrup in a saucepan over medium heat.
 Bring the mixture to a boil, then let simmer 2-3 minutes.